adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #11 Completed the Add-New-Book-To-Reading-List section.
 Most of the time spent on the css to make it look cool.

 #12 On the Currently-Reading-Section, decided to call a component that will have the information in it.
 So in essence there will be a sub-component to this component

+#13 On the Future-Reading-Section, decided to call a component that will have the information in it.
+So in essence there will be a sub-component to this component as well